 For patrons with a tele coil, personal induction loop devices are also available at the theatre, free of charge.
 A photo identification is required as a deposit.
 Please set your device to the “t” setting.

-During the 1960s, Lucille Ball made her Broadway debut here in the musical Wildcat, followed by the hysterical A Funny Thing Happened on the Way to the Forum, the multi-Tony Award-winning musical by Stephen Sondheim, Larry Gelbart, and Burt Shevelove, starring Zero Mostel, David Burns, and Jack Gilford; Beatrice Lillie in her last Broadway show, High Spirits, a musical version of Blithe Spirit, costarring Tammy Grimes and Edward Woodward; Liza Minnelli in her Tony–winning Broadway debut in Flora, the Red Menace; Tom Stoppard’s Tony–winning play Rosencrantz and Guildenstern Are Dead; and Howard Sackler’s Pulitzer Prize winner The Great White Hope, starring James Earl Jones and Jane Alexander (both won Tony Awards).
+During the 1960s, Anthony Perkins starred in Greenwillow; Lucille Ball made her Broadway debut in Wildcat; Zero Mostel won his second Tony in the hysterical A Funny Thing Happened on the Way to the Forum; Beatrice Lillie appeared in her last Broadway show, High Spirits, a musical version of Blithe Spirit costarring Tammy Grimes and Edward Woodward; Liza Minnelli won a Tony Award for Flora, the Red Menace; “It’s a Bird…It’s a Plane…It’s Superman” flew in and then out; Stoppard’s Rosencrantz and Guildenstern Are Dead lived here; and Howard Sackler’s The Great White Hope earned Tonys for stars James Earl Jones and Jane Alexander.

-Highlights of the 1950s included Claude Rains (Tony Award) in Darkness at Noon; Shirley Booth in the musical version of A Tree Grows in Brooklyn; Henry Fonda in Point of No Return; Bette Davis in an ill-fated revue, Two’s Company; Mary Martin and Charles Boyer in Norman Krasna’s Kind Sir; The Golden Apple, a musical that won the New York Drama Critics Circle Award; House of Flowers, the Truman Capote/Harold Arlen musical, starring Pearl Bailey and Diahann Carroll; Andy Griffith in Ira Levin’s long-running comedy No Time for Sergeants; and the musical Oh, Captain, starring Tony Randall, Abbe Lane, Susan Johnson, and Alexandra Danilova.
+Highlights of the 1950s included Claude Rains in Darkness at Noon; Shirley Booth in the musical version of A Tree Grows in Brooklyn; Henry Fonda in Point of No Return; Bette Davis in Two’s Company; The Golden Apple; House of Flowers, the Truman Capote– Harold Arlen musical starring Pearl Bailey and Diahann Carroll; Andy Griffith and Don Knotts in Ira Levin’s No Time for Sergeants; and the musical Oh Captain!, starring Tony Randall and singer Abbe Lane.

-Gems of the 1940s: Gertrude Lawrence and Danny Kaye in the dazzling Lady in the Dark; the Lunts and Montgomery Clift in the Pulitzer Prize–winning play There Shall Be No Night; Ethel Merman in Cole Porter’s Something for the Boys; Ingrid Bergman in Joan of Lorraine; Henry Fonda in Mister Roberts.
-In 1935 Gershwin’s Porgy and Bess premiered here; in 1930 Merman made her debut in Gershwin’s Girl.
+Gems of the 1940s: Gertrude Lawrence and Danny Kaye in the dazzling Lady in the Dark; the Lunts and Montgomery Clift in There Shall Be No Night; Ethel Merman in Something for the Boys; Ingrid Bergman in Joan of Lorraine; and Henry Fonda in Mister Roberts.

 Used with permission by Playbill, Inc. Playbill is registered trademark.